Hidden gems of Europe: 8 underrated European cities that offer authentic, intimate travel experiences.

 1. Riga, Latvia

-The uniqueness of Riga stems from its magnificent architecture, and the powerful forms of Art Nouveau-inspired buildings cluster around Albert Street.
-During the winter, the precious city looks like the inside of snow globe, with the fluffy snowflakes layering themselves on top of the gingerbread-like houses and covering the rows of Christmas trees.
+During the winter, Riga looks like the inside of a snow globe.
+Fluffy snowflakes layer themselves on top of the gingerbread-like houses and cover the rows of Christmas trees.

 2. Oban, Scotland

 Oban is a quiet port town located on the western side of Scotland.

 People mainly come here to catch a ferry to the islands of the Inner Hebrides, such as the Isle of Skye or the Isle of Mull.